Damian Adams

-Luis Almodovar (born October 11, 1978) is an American professional wrestler better known by his ring name Damian Adams.
+Luis Almovodar (born October 11, 1978) is an American professional wrestler better known by his ring name Damian Adams.

 Professional wrestling career

 IWF and independent circuit (2000–2005)

 Adams began his career in 2000 in Independent Wrestling Federation in West Paterson, New Jersey.
 He wrestled in TNA Impact TNA Xplosion in a losing effort to Mad Mikey.
 Adams also teamed with Robbie E. in a losing effort to Team Canada.
 Throughout his early career, Adams wrestled in many independent wrestling promotions, IWF-New Jersey, NWS-New Jersey, CCW-Connecticut, 3PW-Pennsylvania, IHPW-New Jersey, SSCW-New Jersey, ECPW-New Jersey, WWA-Massachusetts, MEW-Maine, ACW-Maine, XIW-Virginia, PWF-Pennsylvania, WXW-Pennsylvania, NWA Wildside-Georgia, DCW-Delaware, Southern AllStar Wrestling-Tennessee, EWF-Indiana, NYSWF-New York, NYWC-New York, OVW-Louisville, Kentucky.
 His two biggest breaks came when he and Josh Daniels lost a match To former WWE Tag Team Champions Road Warrior Animal & Heidenreich on WWE Smackdown from Bridgeport, CT and when he and Johnny Candido lost to Axl Rotten & Balls Mahoney in 2005 on WWE Raw in East Rutherford, NJ.